EErikas/iventoy/README.md

 ## Development

 - The build process is automated via GitHub Actions.
-- The existance of new release is checked every 4 hours
+- The existance of new release is checked once a week on Sunday 00:00 UTC
 - On every new release, the workflow downloads the latest iVentoy files, builds the Docker image, and publishes it to GitHub Container Registry.